gillest/HackSessionBundle/README.markdown

 Installation
 ---------------------

-Add the bundle in the deps file of your project
+Add the bundle in the deps file of your project:

     # deps
     [HackSessionBundle]
         git=git@github.com:gillest/HackSessionBundle.git
         target=bundles/Gilles/Bundle/HackSessionBundle

-Launch the bundle install command then
+Launch the bundle install command then:

     ./bin/vendors install

 Add the bundle namespace to the autoload configuration file.